Tim Schaffer: Tenure

 For one of his first measures in the 129th General Assembly, Schaffer has introduced a bill that directs the state auditor to conduct at least four performance audits per biennium of two executive agencies and two non-executive agencies.

 Schaffer has also introduced legislation that allows for holders of a concealed carry license to carry their weapons in bars and restaurants provided that they are not consuming alcohol.
 The bill was controversial, but passed the Republican-controlled Ohio Senate.
 Schaffer has stated Ohio is the only state with "specific mandates" on how guns must be carried in vehicles.
 He said the restrictions are confusing and have led to the arrest of out-of-state residents unaware of the law.
-The National Rifle Association-backed bill was staunchly opposed by law enforcement groups such as the Ohio Association of Chiefs of Police and Fraternal Order of Police of Ohio.
+The National Rifle Association of America-backed bill was staunchly opposed by law enforcement groups such as the Ohio Association of Chiefs of Police and Fraternal Order of Police of Ohio.
 The bill ultimately passed and was signed into law by Ohio Governor John Kasich.

 Schaffer was the primary sponsor of Senate bill 16, a bill that increases the penalty of assault against "emergency service responders", on or off duty, or their family members to a felony.
 Someone could also face misdemeanor charges if they threaten them with a weapon as well as prevent them from responding to or leaving an emergency.
 The bill was designed to protect police officers, firefighters, emergency medical technicians and their families.